jahnavipandarinathan987-a11y/html-task-2/README.md

-# Hello World HTML Task
+# Laundry Mart HTML Task

-This is a simple HTML project that displays "Hello World!" on the browser screen.
+This is a simple HTML project that consists of a  Laundry Mart web Page

 ## File Included
 - index.html

 ## Output
-Hello World!
+Laundry Mart web Page